jcourtois/cruby-pres/techniques/the_eval_family.md

 - Make sure external inputs are marked tainted, then sanitized before they are trusted.
 - Object#taint, Object#tainted?, Object#untaint are methods built just for this purpose.
 - Avoid :evaling code that you did not write.
 It's just prudent.
-- But if you must ...
+- But if you must use the eval family...

 !SLIDE

 # eval_family best practice:

-*Use eval with positioning information :)*
+*Use the eval family with positioning information :)*

 You will get a better stack trace in the case of an exception.